How To Use

 The JSON format should be as follows:

-The <Seconds> value should never be below zero.
+The <FrameCount> value should never be below zero.

-SMPTE timecode values (i.e. \"HH:MM:SS:FF\" for hours, minutes, seconds and frames), should be converted into seconds.
+SMPTE timecode values (i.e. \"HH:MM:SS:FF\" for hours, minutes, seconds and frames), should be converted into a frame count.

 The frame rate of all SMTPE timecode values, and frame explanations (i.e. '300 frames later') should be <FRAMERATE>.